BenjaminSnyder/collive/README.md

 To run the test suite and generate coverage report: pytest --cov=src tests/

+To run style-checking, run:
+flake8 > bugs.txt

+The file "bugs.txt" will contain the list of all style and bug errors.

 API Entry Points

 *All entry points except 'token/create' expect a Bearer access token in the HTTP Authorization header.